matrix-org/matrix-rich-text-editor/platforms/ios/example/README.md

 in order to build uniffi bindings for Swift, then the app will build directly from XCode.

+# Enable SwiftLint & SwiftFormat

+SwiftLint and SwiftFormat can be enabled on both the library and the example application from this project.
+The only requirement is to run `brew bundle` inside this folder, then both tools will run anytime the example app is built.

 # Gather global code coverage for WysiwygComposer.

 The main scheme `Wysiwyg` provides an associated test suite that run both